Embracing Uncertainty in "Small Data" Problems: Estimating Earthquakes from Historical Anecdotes: Results

-The last column in \cref{tab:perturb} lists the first singular vector of the FIM, which is the combination of perturbations of the observation parameters that produce the largest relative entropy -- effectively the ``worst-case'' perturbation.
-The results show that the most sensitive parameters of the observation distributions are the means of the arrival times at Saparua and Banda Neira.
-These two parameters seem to be the most sensitive because they are the only two arrival time measurements, so their values seem to provide the most ``triangulation'' information about earthquake location.
+The last column in \cref{tab:perturb_banda} and \cref{tab:perturb_1820} lists the first singular vector of the FIM, which is the combination of perturbations of the observation parameters that produce the largest relative entropy -- effectively the ``worst-case'' perturbation, i.e. this is yet another indicator how changes in the observational probability parameters would most significantly effect the structure of the posterior.
+The key to interpreting these quantities is to recognize that this provides a direction along which the relative entropy will increase the most, i.e. the precise numbers provided here are less importan than their relative value relative to each other.

-To gauge the effect of such perturbations on estimates of earthquake characteristics, we use the following bound on the expected value of an observable $f$ with respect to model $Q$ in terms of the values of $f$ according to model $P$ from \cite[Equation 2.11]{dupuis2016path}:

-Here $\Exp_{P}$ and $\Exp_{Q}$ are the expected values according to $P$ and $Q$, respectively, and $Q$ is assumed to be absolutely continuous with respect to $P$ (that is, $P(A)=0 \implies Q(A)=0$ for any event $A$).
-By letting $P$ be the posterior measure, we can estimate the uncertainty in observables with respect to other similar measures/models $Q$.

-The expressions inside the $\sup$ and $\inf$ in \eqref{eq:dupuis211} can be differentiated to find the value of $c$ that provides the optimal bound for a given value of $\RE (Q || P )$.
-When $f$ is bounded, the equations also give a global upper and lower bound $\Exp_Q[f]$.
-Details of these derivations and a plot of the resulting bounds in terms of $\RE (Q || P )$ are reserved for \cref{app:dupuis211}.

-By combining these bounds with \eqref{eq:dupuis235}, we can estimate bounds on our estimates of earthquake parameters for perturbations of observation distributions.
-To model the worst-case scenario, we assume perturbation in the direction of the first singular vector of $\fim$; this perturbation, which is primarily made up of changes to the arrival times in Banda Neira and Saparua, will produce the largest sensitivity for a given norm $\| v \|_2$.
-The resulting bounds are shown in \cref{fig:dupuis:211}.

-We see that even for relatively large perturbations, we get relatively narrow bounds on posterior estimates.
-For example, even with a 25\% perturbation\footnote{Note that as the size of the perturbation grows, the approximation in \eqref{eq:dupuis235} may break down.
-In this case, we refer the reader to \cref{fig:dupuis:211:re}, where the $x$-axis is in terms of relative entropy.} in the most sensitive direction, the expected value of magnitude according to the perturbed posterior distribution would be between 8.7 and 9.0 -- a very large earthquake in any case.
-These narrow bounds are an encouraging sign that the posterior measure is robust to small changes in the choice of observation distributions -- i.e., that our Bayesian approach is quite robust to the way that we formulated our likelihood function.

-Finally, \cite[Equation 2.39]{dupuis2016path} gives bounds on the sensitivity of estimates of observables due to changes in the likelihood: